mku11/Salmon-AES-CTR/README.md

 # Salmon
-Salmon BETA is an encryption AES256 CTR library with HMAC SHA256 integrity seekable stream support.
+Salmon BETA is an encryption AES256 CTR library with HMAC SHA256 integrity and seekable stream support.
 Currently it is written in Java and C# but it also offers an native C low level implementation for Intel x86 and ARM64 intrinsics.
 There is also a BETA app in JavaFX, C# WPF, Android, and Xamarin-Android that demonstrate what Salmon can do.

 ### Library Features
 * AES256 standard encryption in CTR Mode.